-Most of the social networks have a global appeal.
+Most social networks have a global appeal.
 But others – like QQ in China – are country-specific.

 Each channel has its pros and cons, including the type of content that performs best.
 So let’s take a look at each one in turn.

 Facebook is the most popular social network, with over 2 billion people using it every month.

-From a business perspective, there were 80 million SMBs (small-and-medium-sized businesses) using Facebook Pages and over 6 million using the advertising platform in 2018.
+From a business perspective, there were 80 million SMBs (small-and-medium-sized businesses) using Facebook Pages and 10 million using the advertising platform in 2020.

 From a social media marketing perspective, Facebook is the most important channel for both B2C (68%) and B2B (48%) marketers.

 Hot on the tail of Facebook is Instagram.
 Over the past few years, the network has overtaken established channels like Twitter and LinkedIn, and now has over 1 billion users.
 So, it’s one of the most important social networks for marketers.